cmgriffing/will-it-blend/README.md

 ### Colorized Output

-Some commands detect whether they are running in a proper terminal and disable colorized output when not done so.
+Some commands detect whether they are running in a proper terminal and disable colorized output when not.
 Various commands often have arguments to cause them to force colors in the output.

 Examples: